CSCfi/csc-user-guide/docs/apps/qiime.md

 and production of publication-quality graphics.

 On 2017 a totally rewritten version of Qiime: Qiime2 was released.
 The development of the original Qiime version has stopped.
-At the moment only Qiime2 is available in Puhti.
+At the moment only Qiime2 is available in Puhti-rhel7.

 [TOC]